 Răzvan Anton is an artist and lecturer at the Cluj University of Art and Design and collaborator with École européenne supérieure de l’image (Poitiers - FR) and Tasuleasa Social (RO).
 He is the appointed artist for the TRACES Creative Co-Production “Absence as Heritage”.Cluj University of Art and Design

 Michela Bassanelli is an architect, PhD and adjunct professor in interior architecture and exhibition design at Politecnico di Milano.
 She is contributing to TRACES as a researcher investigating exhibition design strategies for difficult heritages.Politecnico di Milano

-Blaž Bajič is a PhD aspirant in Ethnology, Cultural and Social Anthropology; University of Ljubljana, Department of Ethnology and Cultural Anthropology.
-He will participate to the project of the Creative Co-Production “Casting of Death”.University of Ljubljana
+Blaž Bajič is a PhD in Ethnology, Cultural and Social Anthropology; University of Ljubljana, Department of Ethnology and Cultural Anthropology.
+He participates to the project of the Creative Co-Production “Casting of Death”.University of Ljubljana

 Cristina F. Colombo is an architect, PhD and adjunct professor in interior architecture and exhibition design at Politecnico di Milano.
 She collaborates on TRACES project in the field of “Artistic Research: Creative Co-Production Beyond Intervention”.Politecnico di Milano

 Melanie Proksch is a BA student at the Institute for Cultural Analysis at Universitaet Klagenfurt.
 An experienced photographer and ethnographer in training, she supports the research field “Performing Heritage: Creative Everyday Practices in Popular Culture”.Universitaet Klagenfurt